Where is the Mind? Persona Vectors and LLM Individuation: A mechanistic defense of the virtual instance view

 On the second reading, there is a single virtual instance whose internal states are periodically reconstructed.
-This is plausible because the weights are the same throughout and pre-filling is deterministic: given the same transcript and the same model, the rebuilt KV cache is identical to the original.
+This is plausible because the weights are the same throughout and pre-filling creates only very minor variation: given the same transcript and the same model, the rebuilt KV cache is extremely similar to the original.
 The continuity of internal states is then interrupted but not broken, since the earlier states generated the transcript from which the later states are reliably reconstructed.
-Of course, actual KV cache transfer would dissolve the issue entirely by preserving internal states without reconstruction.
+Actual KV cache transfer would dissolve the issue entirely by preserving internal states without reconstruction.\footnote{A further subtlety is that even direct KV cache transfer across a network might involve some signal compression and decompression.
+But there is no good reason to think that these computations instantiate a mental difference, unlike in the pre-filling case.
+We therefore think that they are compatible with quasi-psychological continuity.
+Thanks to Rosa Cao for alerting us to this point.}

 Model serving thus complicates the virtual instance view without undermining it.
 What changes is mostly the nature of the continuity of the individual over token-time: this is uninterrupted in the case of KV cache transfer, but mediated by the transcript in the case of pre-filling.